IcaroTorres-zz/rabbitmq-billing-processing/README.md

 [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=IcaroTorres_rabbitmq-billing-processing&metric=alert_status)](https://sonarcloud.io/dashboard?id=IcaroTorres_rabbitmq-billing-processing)
 [![Coverage](https://sonarcloud.io/api/project_badges/measure?project=IcaroTorres_rabbitmq-billing-processing&metric=coverage)](https://sonarcloud.io/dashboard?id=IcaroTorres_rabbitmq-billing-processing)

-## Description

-In this repo I'll demonstrate different approaches to solving a fictitious Customer Billing Processing scenario.
-For such end are used .Net core 3.1, RabbitMQ, MongoDB Atlas, Redis Distributed Cache, Sqlite, Rest APIs and Console Workers.

 ## Purpose

+Demonstrates different approaches to solving a fictitious Customer Billing Processing scenario.
 The solutions are made with the intention of experimenting and practicing techniques used in the composition of microservices architectures, without relying on paid licenses, hardware and software installation.

-## Requirements

- - .Net Core 3.1
- - A compatible IDE
- - Internet (as all services used are cloud-based).
+For such end are used .Net core 3.1, RabbitMQ, MongoDB Atlas, Redis Distributed Cache, Sqlite, Rest APIs and Console Workers.
 This repo was designed to have only self-contained solutions, executable without installations, except for the nuget packages used.

 ## Stack